ivanbruel/todoapp/README.md

 Since we also need a **signup** button, lets drag a **Bar Button** from the right corner to right side of the **navigation bar** present on the **LoginViewController**.

 Now that we have the **UI** in place.
 Let's go to the **LoginViewController.h** and create the **IBActions** and the **IBOutlets** for the controller to interact with the views.

+>Now go and ask me what IBOutlets and IBActions are :)

 ```objc
 -(IBAction)loginClick:(UIButton *)sender;